-If you have the traction control system, remember: It helps avoid only the acceleration skid.
-If you do not have traction control, or if the system is off, then an acceleration skid is also best handled by easing your foot off the accelerator pedal.
+If you have the ASR system, remember: It helps avoid only the acceleration skid.
+If you do not have ASR, or if the system is off, then an acceleration skid is also best handled by easing your foot off the accelerator pedal.